Some of the most frequently asked questions are answered below. If you still have any other questions you can always send us an email.

-3. The News Reporting Award – For the reporter or special commentator whose work has made a decisive impact;
+3. The Commentator Award – For the commentator, columnist or editor whose work has made a decisive impact;

 Any of the 47 countries which make up the Council of Europe are fine – though this isn’t a Council of Europe contest, or an EU one.
 We’ve just taken the widest possible practical definition of Europe.

-Entries can be sent in using the Entry Form on this website, which requires to add samples of the entry and other documents to be added as a zip-file.
-The address to send material by post is:
+Entries can be sent in using the entry form on this website, which requires to add the full text of the entry as a word or PDF file.

-In November, a preparatory committee of judges will start sifting through entries – ordering translations, consulting observers from journalism university departments, foreign-based correspondents and trusted observers in order to reduce the number of entries to no more than six in each category.
-They’ll publish short lists on the awards website.
+After the entry deadline, a preparatory committee of judges will start sifting through entries – ordering translations, consulting observers from journalism university departments, foreign-based correspondents and trusted observers in order to reduce the number of entries to no more than six in each category.
+They’ll publish shortlists on the awards website.

 The chairman will be Peter Preston, director of the Guardian Foundation, who edited the Guardian in London for 20 years.
-He’ll work with Uffe Soerensen from Denmark, Patrice Schneider from the Media Loan Development Fund, Heikelina Verrijn Stuart, an eminent journalist and lawyer from The Netherlands and Timothy Large, Editor-in-Chief of the Thomson Reuters Foundation.
+He’ll work with Uffe Soerensen, member of the board of the Jyllands-Posten Foundation in Denmark, Patrice Schneider from the Media Loan Development Fund, Heikelina Verrijn Stuart, an eminent journalist and lawyer from The Netherlands, Timothy Large, Editor-in-Chief of the Thomson Reuters Foundation and Konstanty Gebert, journalist and co-founder of the MDLF.
 Their aim will be to find a selection of the highest quality entries to pass on to the main judging panel.

-Sir Harold Evans, the iconic former editor of the Sunday Times in London, now editor-at-large for Thomson-Reuters, will be chairman in the first year.
-Sylvie Kaufman, former editor of Le Monde and Joergen Ejboel, former editor of Jyllands-Posten, will join him on the panel.
-Other judges – all from different parts of Europe and selected by the awards foundation board – will be announced soon.
+Sir Harold Evans, the iconic former editor of the Sunday Times in London, now editor-at-large for Thomson-Reuters, is the chairman of the panel of judges.
+Sylvie Kaufman, former editor of Le Monde, Jørgen Ejbøl, former editor of Jyllands-Posten, Yevgenia Albats, Editor in Chief and CEO of the Moscow-based political weekly The New Times will join him on the panel together with Juan Luis Cebrián, the founding editor of El Pais in Madrid and CEO of the Prisa media group.